Gangster (2014 film)

 Gangster is a 2014 Malayalam language action drama film directed by Aashiq Abu.
-The film stars Mammootty in the lead role and Sekhar Menon in supporting role.
-It was written by Ahmed Sidhique and Abhilash S. Kumar with music by Deepak Dev.
-The film was released on 12 April 2014.
-The movie generated negative reviews from critics and became a box office bomb.
+The film stars Mammootty in the lead role and Sekhar Menon in a supporting role.
+Written by Ahmed Sidhique and Abhilash S. Kumar, the film features music by Deepak Dev.
+Released on 12 April 2014, it generated negative reviews from critics and was a box office failure.

 Premise

 Akbar Ali Khan is a powerful crime boss in Mangalore underworld and shares his business with two other prominent kingpins, Samuel Pandhare alias Uncle Sam and Mani Menon.
 Under their rule, the city remains calm, until Anto, the grandson of Uncle Sam and a drug baron, decides to import contaminated drug vaccines from abroad to sell them at a very high rate.
 But Akbar opposes the plan, and Anto tries to kill Akbar.
 The plan fails when Akbar's wife, Sana, dies and Akbar gets brutally injured.
 He is saved by his uncle, Hajikka, who helps him to take revenge, with the help of Vithura, Hajikka's henchmen, and Akbar's lieutenant, Michael.
 Akbar kills Uncle Sam and Mani.
 He finally finds out through Vithura that Anto is hiding in a beach resort at Goa with a group of Russian mobsters.
 Though injured, Akbar kills the Russians and eventually, Anto using a machete.